MrMarvel/OpenDatasetsPy313/README.md

+# OPENDATASETS Python 3.13 FIX

+Hi.
+I have just wrote fix in source for python 3.13+ compatibility.

 # opendatasets

 `opendatasets` is a Python library for downloading datasets from online sources like [Kaggle](https://www.kaggle.com/datasets) and Google Drive using a simple Python command.